Kyushu Scene News

 201607_4

-[Photo] On May 5th, the renovation from a slate roof to a tin plated roof was completed.
-Tsushima office that looks like a company office
+[Photo] On May 5th, the renovation of the slate roof to a tin-plated roof was completed.
+The Tsushima office has been remodeled to look like a shrine office.

 201607_5

-[Photo] On June 14th, the minimum environment for welcoming the inspection team was prepared, with office equipment and reception sets in place.
+[Photo] On June 14th, the minimum necessary environment was prepared to welcome the inspection team, with office equipment and reception sets in place.